All Episodes

 One of, and there have been worldwide surveys on this.

-This is not my opinion, this is economic fact.
+This is economic fact.

-One of the primary ingredients, mechanisms, if you will, in lifting people economically, is access to affordable, plentiful, cheap energy.
+One of the primary ingredients, mechanisms, if you will, in lifting people economically is access to affordable, plentiful, cheap energy.

-One of the story in this tax is this there's something never missing here about what happened to the Chinese communists.
+In fact, there's a good old Boynton Georgia who said recently, I've got it a stack here, one of the story in the stack says, there's something everybody is missing here about what happened to the Chinese communists.

 Once the mainland Chinese discovered what they had in Hong Kong, they wanted it for themselves.

-They are bringing affordable and relatively cheap market price, energy to their people.
+They are bringing affordable and relatively cheap market price energy to their people.

 That lifts electricity and the availability of electricity is one of the most crucial elements of freedom.